ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Code-examples.md

 ## Comments

-A good rule of thumb is comments explain *why, not what*.
+A good rule of thumb is: "comments explain *why, not what*".
 To see the difference, the examples below have the same code, but the comments will either explain *what* or *why*.

 ```python title="Commenting on what"
 # Define the factorial function